-That year, William went to Winnipeg, Manitoba for three months, following which he took up residence at Millford, Manitoba for several months.
+That year, William went to Winnipeg, Manitoba for three months.
+His next residence was at Millford, Manitoba where again he remained for some time.
 In the spring of 1882, Samuel and family joined William at Brandon, Manitoba where they again established another Grain and Produce business.

 In 1885, William married Annie Ellen Card of Glenboro, Manitoba.
 Annie’s parents were Alexander and Susannah Card.
 The following year, 1886, William founded the partnership of Parrish & Lindsay.
 With elevators at six different points, and operating in other locations as well, the company prospered.

 By 1891, now established residents of Brandon, Manitoba, William and Annie had two young daughters.
 In 1896, he was elected Alderman in his home community of Brandon.
 As a member of the Methodist Church, he was Treasurer of the Trustee Board.
 Their family eventually included three daughters, Alice, Nellie and Mable, and two sons, Frederick and Wilfred.
 By 1901 the family had moved to Winnipeg, Manitoba where they remained for the next twenty and more years.